FAQs from DiSC learners

 Some learners may indicate that their attitudes and tendencies at work are different than their attitudes and tendencies at home.
 Research indicates that this is not the result of a participant having a different DiSC style at work than at home.
 Rather, these differences likely result from behaviors that participants have learned to use in particular settings or with particular individuals, or that may not be fully expressed in different settings.

 Everything DiSC is designed to be a tool to improve interpersonal workplace relationships and effectiveness.
 As such, the program is intended to be used in a work setting.
 With that said, the techniques and strategies provided can be transferred to other settings as a long as the learner keeps in mind that some of the principles may not align with non-work settings.
+For example the D-style drive for success and love of competition might not be evident when at home, with specific exceptions such as during a game night with adult family members.

 How does my ethnicity, gender, or level of education affect my DiSC style?